nddao/IBM-Db2-zOS-samples/README.md

 1. NOTE:

+	1. Since GLW uses a predefined storage group GLWG01, you could use the sample JCL GLW.SGLWCFG(CRTSG) to define one for your environment.

 	1. By default, the workload uses schema GLWSAMP so if you plan to use a different schema, then please replace GLWSAMP by your schema name for:

 		* GLW.SGLWCFG/SGLSAMP: members GLWBUILD, GLWDDL, GLWDROP, GLWLDALL, GLWPARM0, and GLWRUN.

 		* All members in GLW.SGLWSRCC, GLW.SGLWSRCN, and GLW.SGLWTABD.

-	1. Since GLW uses a predefined storage group GLWG01, you could use the sample JCL GLW.SGLWCFG(CRTSG) to define one for your environment.
+1. Steps to build and run the GLW workload

+	1.